 - Advancement of women and children’s health and rights

-- The politics of global health (good governance, corruption, access and accountability, role of private sector and civil society)
+- The politics of global health (governance, corruption, access and accountability, role of private sector and civil society)

 - SDGs and intersectoral collaboration for health (environment, food security, education, employment, etc.)